Scripps Institution of Oceanography: Campus flora and fauna

 The main campus in La Jolla is situated next to the San Diego-Scripps Coastal Marine Conservation Area as well as Torrey Pines State Natural Reserve.
 The coastal chaparral biome has many plants also seen in the Torrey Pines reserve, such as lemonade berry, wild cucumber, coast spice bush, California sunflower, California buckwheat, and bladderpod.

 Seabirds are a common sight near the campus, particularly seagulls, pelicans, plovers, egrets, and osprey.
 Peregrine falcons are also known to nest in the bluffs at the north end of campus.

 Marine life

-Marine life from La Jolla Shores to Black's Beach can be seen very shallow, making snorkeling a popular activity.
+Marine life from La Jolla Shores to Black's Beach can be seen in very shallow depths, making snorkeling a popular activity.
 Marine organisms include leopard sharks, Garibaldi, shovelnose guitarfish, round stingrays, and thornback rays.
 Due to the high concentration of stingrays, locals practice the "stingray shuffle" to help avoid being stung.

 Connecting to La Jolla Canyon, Scripps Canyon is a popular spot for divers and marine research.
 Common fish within the canyon are species of poacher, sole, rockfish, and lizardfish.